-The Department of Lands and Heritage, as it then was, issued a Management Order for the site on 18 October 2018 which allows it to be used for "Community Purposes".
+The Department of Planning, Lands and Heritage (DPLH) issued a Management Order for the site on 18 October 2018 which allows it to be used for "Community Purposes".
 Under the Management Order, the Town has power to lease the site for up to 21 years.
 Each lease, or assignment of lease, must be approved by the Minister for Lands.
-The Town will seek the Minister's approval following endorsement of the lease agreement by Council.